jrheard/blog/python/tic-tac-toe.md

 </div>

 When you call `get_player_move()`, the function should ask the player where they'd like to make their next move (see the demo video from earlier for an example).

+If the player chooses a spot that's off the board or isn't empty, tell them to try again.

 When you prompt the player for their move, you should let them put in a number betwen `1` and `3` for their move's X position, and another number between `1` and `3` for their move's Y position.
 You should then convert those X/Y coordinates so that they're between `0` and `2` instead of being between `1` and `3`.
 Here's why you need to convert those numbers: